anas337/Human-Activity-Recognition-Using-Smartphones.github.io/README.md

 		- ` ./Inertial Signals/train/`:  The train folder includes 11 files.

 			- `total_acc_x_train.txt`: The acceleration signal from the smartphone accelerometer X axis in standard gravity unit 'g'.
 Every row shows a 128-element vector.
 The same description applies for the `total_acc_y_train.txt` and `total_acc_z_train.txt` files for the Y and Z axis.

 			- `body_acc_x_train.txt`: The body acceleration signal obtained by subtracting the gravity from the total acceleration.
-The same description applies for the `body_acc_y_train.txt` and `body_acc_z_train.txt` files for the Y and Z axis
+The same description applies for the `body_acc_y_train.txt` and `body_acc_z_train.txt` files for the Y and Z axis.

 			- `body_gyro_acc_x_train.txt`: The angular velocity vector measured by the gyroscope for each window sample.
 			                               The units are radians/second.
-The same description applies for the `body_gyro_y_train.txt` and `body_gyro_z_train.txt` files for the Y and Z axis
+The same description applies for the `body_gyro_y_train.txt` and `body_gyro_z_train.txt` files for the Y and Z axis.

 			-  `subject_train.txt`: Each row identifies the subject who performed the activity for each window sample.
 			                        Its range is from 1 to 30

 			-  `y_train.txt`: Training labels

 		- ` ./Inertial Signals/test/*`: This folder includes necessary testing files related  inertial signals following the same analogy as in ` ./Inertial Signals/train/`.

 2. `./Processed-Data/` : This directory includes the **fully processed dataset** which concerns the same six activities.

 		- `X_train.txt`: Train features, each line is composed 561-feature vector with time and frequency domain variables.

 		- `X_test.txt`: Test features, each line is composed 561-feature vector with time and frequency domain variables.

 		- `y_train.txt`: train activity labels, Its range is from 1 to 6